piponazo/QtPathEditor/README.md

 # QtPathEditor
 Windows application for editing the PATH environment variable (Qt based).

-This application is mostly oriented for windows developers who need to manage the binary paths ofter.
+This application is mostly oriented for windows developers who need to manage the binary paths often.
-Windows has a very plain and monolitic editor in which you can edit a list of paths separated by semicolons.
+Windows has a very plain and monolitic editor in which you only can edit a list of paths separated by semicolons.
 There are some free applications that improves notably the experience for handling those paths, but I always missed some features in such applications.
-This application means to be an open-source project covering all those missing features that windows developers have always yearned for (specially those coming from other Operative Systems).
+This application means to be an open-source project covering all those missing features that windows developers have always yearned for (specially those coming from other Operative Systems, such as Linux).

+> Note: Windows 10 has greatly improved the PATH editor in comparison with their predecesors.
+However
+> this editor still have some other features that you can find interesting.

+## Features

+TODO

 ## Internals